locoslab/vue-typescript-jest/README.md

 * Use jest as usual, e.g., `npm test -- --watch`

 ### Notes
+* This project looks for `tsconfig.json` starting in the directory of the source file and continuing up in the directory tree
+* Only the `compilerOptions` subtree of `tsconfig.json` is used
 * To use `import` with `*.vue` files in TypeScript code, cf. <https://github.com/locoslab/vue-typescript-import-dts>
 * To use TypeScript classes as Vue.js components, cf.
 <https://github.com/locoslab/vue-typescript-component>
-* TypeScript code inline in a `*.vue` file is not supported.
+* Inline TypeScript code in a `*.vue` file is not supported.
 We prefer separate files to make use of existing IDE/editor and tooling support for TypeScript files.
 Instead, import the TypeScript module as follows
 ```html
 <template>
 ...